vancehenricks/unsolicited-tips/different-git-rebase-approaches.md

 ## Copilot with git reset hard

-The uses reset hard to just accept everything from main.
+This uses reset hard to just accept everything from main.
 Then get create a patch and do a 3 way to fix any merge conflicts.
 Then let copilot create commit message

 Good